openspim/openspim.github.io/µOpenSPIM.md

 ## Installation and start-up of µOpenSPIM
 -   Right now, µOpenSPIM is in its beta stage and works with µManager 2.0.1 20210721 for Windows (nightly build 21 July 2021).
 1. Please download and install the [64-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_64bit_2.0.1_20210721.exe) or [32-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_32bit_2.0.1_20210721.exe) build of [µManager](https://micro-manager.org/) and follow its *Hardware Configuration Wizard* to create a functional configuration file (.cfg) that allows µManager to control the OpenSPIM hardware.
 On the first time startup of µOpenSPIM users will be asked to select the file location of µManager.
-2.  <strong>[Download](https://openspim.org/%C2%B5OpenSPIM)</strong> and unzip the µOpenSPIM folder into any directory and start the application using the *µOpenSPIM.exe* file.
+2. Download µOpenSPIM for <strong>[Windows 64-bit](https://github.com/openspim/micro-OpenSPIM/releases/download/v1.0.2/OpenSPIM_setup.exe)</strong> or <strong>[MacOSX](https://github.com/openspim/micro-OpenSPIM/releases/download/v1.0.2/OpenSPIM-1.0.dmg)</strong> and follow the installation guide.

-3. Click the *START* button (top left).
-In the new window multiple µManager configuration files can be added, removed and selected.
+3. In the starting window multiple µManager configuration files can be added, removed and selected.
 Click *Add .cfg file* to add and then select your working µManager configuration file ending with .cfg.
 Then click the *Start* button.
 After loading the hardware µManager should now be ready for use.

 ## Getting familiar with µOpenSPIM's GUI
 -   The GUI of µOpenSPIM can be arranged in many ways and then saved and restored if needed.</br>